The $k$-independent graph of a graph: Connectedness of

-\nt Theorem \ref{tree} implies that for any graph $G\neq K_n$, and for all integers $k \geq 2$, $I_k(G)$ is not a tree, but as we see in the Figure \ref{figure2'}, the graph $I_k^*(G)$ can be a forest.
+Suppose that $\mathcal{I}$ is a family of all independent sets of graph $G$.
+If we put $V(I_k(G))= \mathcal{I}\setminus \emptyset$, then we denote the $k$-independent graph of $G$, by $I_k^*(G)$.
+Note that in this case, for some $k$ and $G$, $I_k^*(G)$ is disconnected and for some $k$ and $G$ is connected.
+For example, the Figure \ref{figure2'} shows $I_3^*(K_{1,3})$ and $I_2^*(C_4)$, which are disconnected graphs with two components.
+Also Figure \ref{figure1''} shows $I_2^*(W_5)$ and $I_{3}^*(P_5)$, respectively.
+Observe that $I_{3}^*(P_5)$ is connected and $I_2^*(W_5)$ is disconnected with three components.
+Theorem \ref{tree} implies that for any graph $G\neq K_n$, and for all integers $k \geq 2$, $I_k(G)$ is not a tree, but as we see in the Figure \ref{figure1''}, the graph $I_k^*(G)$ can be a forest.
 This naturally raises the question: For which graph $G$, the component of $I_k^*(G)$ is a forest?
 What is the number of components?

-\nt The following theorem is a sufficient condition for disconnectedness of $I_{\alpha}^*(G)$. \begin{teorem} If a graph $G$ of order $n$ has a vertex of degree $n-1$, then $I_{\alpha}^*(G)$ is disconnected. \end{teorem} \nt{\bf Proof.} Let $v$ be a vertex of degree $n-1$.
+The following theorem is a sufficient condition for disconnectedness of $I_{\alpha}^*(G)$. \begin{theorem} If a graph $G$ of order $n$ has a vertex of degree $n-1$, then $I_{\alpha}^*(G)$ is disconnected. \end{theorem} \proof Let $v$ be a vertex of degree $n-1$.
 Obviously $\{v\}$ is a non-empty independent set of $G$, and so is an isolated vertex of $I_{\alpha}^*(G)$.\quad